Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 3 An action that was completed very recently (often used with just or now)

-If an action was only completed very recently, you can describe it with the present perfect tense.
-Even though the action happened in the past, it was so recent that it’s directly connected to the present.
+If an action was only completed very recently, you can describe it in the present perfect tense.
+Even though the action happened in the past, it was recent enough to be directly connected to the present.
 These cases usually use adverbs like just or now to show that the action happened not long ago.

 I shouldn’t eat anymore because I’ve just brushed my teeth.